emmajanedrews/base-template/_posts/2018-01-15-how-out-of-state-investors-can-prepare-for-a-trip-to-columbus.md

 But, what if you don’t know exactly where in Columbus you want to invest?
 Many people in this situation want to know if my team and I can provide you with a list of available investment properties.
 And of course, we would be happy to.
 Whatever you are looking for, we can provide you with a list of local opportunities.

 My team and I sell real estate everywhere in Columbus.
-Therefore, we can not only provide you with a list of property but can also **refer you to a number of property managers and attorneys.**
+Therefore, we can not only provide you with a list of properties but can also **refer you to a number of property managers and attorneys.**

 Depending on what your plan is, you may want to plan a trip to sort out the details of your investment with us.
 If you can find the building first and make a trip out here, you will set yourself up for greater success.